Ensembles

 Vox Aquilae

-Vox Aquilae, conducted by Dr. Allen Hightower, is a chamber choir dedicated to period performance, usually in collaboration with UNT's Baroque Orchestra or other musicians from UNT's extensive early music program.
+Vox Aquilae is a chamber choir dedicated to period performance, usually in collaboration with UNT's Baroque Orchestra or other musicians from UNT's extensive early music program.
 The choir, formerly known as the Collegium Singers, consists of members of the other student choirs and graduate students in voice or early music.
 Vox Aquilae has regularly performed the Boston Early Music Festival, the premiere early music festival in the world.
 In June 2012, fourteen members of Vox Aquilae were invited to perform the Victoria Requiem at the Berkeley Early Music Festival--view that live performance here.
 The choir also performed at the National Collegiate Choral Organization convention in Portland, OR in November 2015.

 Director